 - Informational interview meetings with 4-8 local African-American arts administrators, artists and arts leaders.

 - Meaningful on-the-job training and experience of working in a nonprofit arts organization.

-- Opportunity to be mentored by members of the A&E staff and board, Sara and Jack Burke and members of the Katherine Dunham alumni network.
+- Opportunity to be mentored by members of the Arts and Education Council staff and board, Sara and Jack Burke and members of the Katherine Dunham alumni network.